philippgille/gokv/README.md

 Feel free to suggest more stores by creating an [issue](https://github.com/philippgille/gokv/issues) or even add an actual implementation - [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](http://makeapullrequest.com).

 For differences between the implementations, see [Choosing an implementation](docs/choosing-implementation.md).
-For the GoDoc of specific implementations, see [https://www.godoc.org/github.com/philippgille/gokv#pkg-subdirectories](https://www.godoc.org/github.com/philippgille/gokv#pkg-subdirectories).
+For the Godoc of specific implementations, see <https://pkg.go.dev/github.com/philippgille/gokv#section-directories>.

 - Local in-memory
     - [X] Go `sync.Map`